sanugrah007/UTD-CS5348-Operating-System/README.md

 METHODS OF EXECUTION:

-This program was implemented on the putty terminal on the csgrads1@utdallas.edu server.
-Upon login, enter vi fsaccess.c Once a new file has been created, copy the contents over from our source code.
+Upon login to your server, enter vi fsaccess.c Once a new file has been created, copy the contents over from our source code.
 Then press Esc and Shift+Z+Z to save.
 Then enter cc fsaccess.c Then enter ./a.out

 Upon entry into program enter commands of the following type